The Cyvia and Melvyn Wolff Center for Entrepreneurship

 WCE’s goal is to grow this event into a celebration of entrepreneurship, combining it with events such as 3-Day Startup and others, ultimately creating Entrepreneurship Week at the University of Houston.

-Students from the Cyvia and Melvyn Wolff Center for Entrepreneurship at the University of Houston C. T. Bauer College of Business served up burgers, burritos, business and entrepreneurship during April 16-18 at Wolffest.
+Students from the Cyvia and Melvyn Wolff Center for Entrepreneurship at the University of Houston C. T. Bauer College of Business served up burgers, burritos, business and entrepreneurship during April 8-10 at Wolffest.
+Student teams launched pop-up restaurant stands and competed to see which group could execute their plans and earn the most revenue to fund the program's other educational activities.

 - Events & Media